 Researchers have often found delay to be associated with increased workloads, inadequate resources, inefficient courtroom procedures, indifferent staff attitudes, and poor organizational arrangements that limit the court's ability to monitor the flow of cases effectively (e.g., Church, 1982; Eisenstein and Jacob, 1977; Luskin and Luskin, 1986; Mahoney et al., 1988; Zatz and Lizotte, 1985).
 The survey included a range of items about organizational characteristics and courtroom procedures and whether they were thought to cause problems in juvenile courts.
-For each problem listed, respondents were asked to indicate whether the item was "not a problem," a "minor" problem, a "moderate" problem, or a "serious" problem for their court.5 In all, 35 items were used to measure respondent perceptions about organizational problems.
-The selection of these items was based upon their saliency in the research literature, and their potential contribution to understanding delays in a juvenile justice setting.6

-The analysis that follows is divided into two parts.
-First, data are presented that indicate the degree to which respondents believed that particular organizational and procedural items were either a moderate or serious problem for their court.
+For each problem listed, respondents were asked to indicate whether the item was "not a problem," a "minor" problem, a "moderate" problem, or a "serious" problem for their court.
+In all, 35 items were used to measure respondent perceptions about organizational problems.
+The selection of these items was based upon their saliency in the research literature, and their potential contribution to understanding delays in a juvenile justice setting.6 degree to which respondents believed that particular organizational and procedural items were either a moderate or serious problem for their court.
 Percentages are provided for each respondent group.
 Comparative rankings of each item are also provided.
 The presentation is divided into seven subsections, reflecting groups of related items as suggested by the literature: